rastreus/FableStarter/README.md

 ## Running Tests

-While running both Fable and Vite in watch mode, tests can be run by Vitest in its watch mode.
+Tests can be run by Vitest in its watch mode.
 Open a separate terminal instance and run `yarn test`.

 Check out [Fable.Expect](https://github.com/fable-compiler/Fable.Expect) and [Fable.Mocha](https://github.com/Zaid-Ajaj/Fable.Mocha) to learn more about defining tests.